720th

 The Rogues at the 93rd Evacuation Hospital

-The 720 Rogues at the 93rd Evacuation Hospital, Long Binh Post late 1967
+The 720 MP Rogues at the 93rd Evacuation Hospital, Long Binh Post late 1967

-She was 'knock-out' gorgeous, and an excellent singer and entertainer.
-However, with the passing of the years, I can not remember her name.
+She was 'knock-out' gorgeous, and an excellent singer and entertainer, and her name was Fay Conway."

-If anyone recognizes her picture and knows her name or unit, I would really appreciate hearing from you.
-Contact me via this Email Link.
+If anyone recognizes her picture and knows how to contact her, I would really appreciate hearing from you.
+Contact me via the Email Link at the top of this page.
+Cecil Rhodes

 The 720th MP Rogues at the 24th Evacuation Hospital, Long Binh Post late 1967